Electromyography & Nerve Conduction Studies

 • Nerve disorder such as ALS or carpal tunnel

-Our physiatrist in Suffolk County is very thorough and will make sure to explain the test results fully so all questions are answered for the patient.
+Our physiatrist in Suffolk County is very thorough and will explain the test results fully so that all questions are answered for the patient.

-At Physical Medicine & Rehabilitation of Long Island, we can perform EMG testing for our patients.
+We can perform EMG testing for our patients at Physical Medicine & Rehabilitation of Long Island.
 If you have any questions concerning the test, please contact our physiatrist in Suffolk County today for more information.